 Because of today's highly interconnected global business environment, international business experience is priceless.

 Every few years, business students travel to China to learn about Chinese culture, government and international business.
-In 2008, a group of 20 students traveled with Professor Dick Elliott to Shanghai, Beijing, and Hong Kong.
+On our latest trip, a group of 20 students traveled with Professor Dick Elliott to Shanghai, Beijing, and Hong Kong.
 They visited with Chinese CPAs and several businesses, including 3M, Cargill, General Electric (GE), Hong Kong General Chamber of Commerce, and visited popular sites such as Tiananmen Square, the Great Wall, Temple of Heaven and the Forbidden City.
-View a slideshow from that trip.
+Explore images from that trip in the gallery below.

 New in 2011!
 A group of business students traveled to Guatemala over spring break with Professor James Smith to establish three computer training centers and teach computer skills to villagers in rural Guatemala as a means of improving their livelihood.